 In deep space, fully exposed to the solar wind and cosmic flux, however, it is another matter.
 This paper suggests that 7 tons per square metre of water/plastic shielding is required in deep space.
 This is many times the mass of a habitat and would make its construction economically (and possibly technically) unviable.

 Fortunately there is a way round this - the possibility of creating a magnetic field around a habitat, a miniature version of the Van Allen belts.
+Both the European space agency and NASA are studying this.

 If we are to create habitats in deep space, it is essential to resolve this, otherwise one is restricted to LEO.
 However, the prospects are promising, as the technology of superconducting magnets has advanced considerably, and without it a safe mission to Mars seems impossible.